This document outlines key IT policy statements.

 The annual IT budget request is produced by the Director of IT based on the equipment needed for the general rolling replacement scheme and specific requirements for that year combined with information and feedback provided by key committees (e.g. teaching, research and department) and department members.
 The budget is presented to the Department Committee, along with the other budget requests for the year.
 The Department Committee then agree the overall department budget request which is submitted to the division.
 Based on the funds ultimately agreed by division the Director of IT then makes minor revision to the budget if required.

 Purchases are then typically made throughout the financial year by the Director of IT.
 In order to obtain the best prices rolling replacement purchases are typically batched into three orders per year (e.g. for desktop PCs).

 The current policy for academic users is to provide one machine per person (where desired) with a dedicated desk space within the department.

-The basic spec machines are typically of a level suitable for most user for 4-5 years.
+The desktops are typically of a level suitable for most users for 4-5 years.
 Most machines run a multi-user OS (e.g. Linux) so any variation in usage or small under utilisation may be made use of by remote users running suitably niced/scheduled jobs.
 Ultimately at about 4-5 years the machine is retired from use and either donated to students, staff and charities etc or scrapped as appropriate.